barefootwriter/KPU/IDEA/mentorship/skills.md

 * building trust and an environment of emotional safety in a group
 * cultivating an environment of group collaboration
+* communicating effectively and constructively in a group
 * attending to the needs of individual group members
 * sharing responsibility and delegating in a group
 * giving and receiving feedback with a group and its individual members